FeatheredSnak3/Store-Logger/README.md

-# Store-Logger
+# Item Logger

-Java program to manage backend inventory of a Store
+Item Logger is a Java program created to manage back-end inventory of a store.